VonHeikemen/lsp-zero.nvim/README.md

 require('lspconfig').lua_ls.setup({})

 -- Replace the language servers listed here
--- with servers you want to install lsp.setup_servers({'tsserver', 'rust_analyzer'})
+-- with the ones you want to install lsp.setup_servers({'tsserver', 'rust_analyzer'})
 ```